zhangyuanxun/dstm/README.md

     - dstm.py  : implements the our domain-specific topic model algorithm
     - lda.py   : implements state-of-the-art algorithm [Latent Dirichlet Allocation (LDA)](http://jmlr.org/papers/volume3/blei03a/blei03a.pdf)
     - plsa.py  : implements state-of-the-art algorithm [Probabilistic Latent Semantic Analysis (pLSA)](https://www.iro.umontreal.ca/~nie/IFT6255/Hofmann-UAI99.pdf)
-- data_collector.py: utility to collect data from raw dataset (NSF Grant dataset) or from other websites (Google Scholar）
+- data_collector.py: utility functions to collect data from raw dataset (NSF Grant dataset) or from other websites (Google Scholar）
+- text_utils.py : utility functions for text processing

 ## Getting Started
 ### Data Collecting
-In the data collecting stage, we collect three types of the dataset: a)papers,  we collect papers from specific scientific domains.
-In current project, we collect papers from two domains: bioinformatics, neuroscience; b) tools, we collect types of tools
+In the data collecting stage, we collect three types of the dataset: a) papers,  we collect papers from specific scientific domains.
+In current project, we collect papers from two domains: bioinformatics, neuroscience; b) tools, we collect types of tools; c) datasets, we collect types of datasets.
+To collect papers, we provide scripts to automatically collect papers from websites; to collect tools or datasets, we need some domain knowledge to collect relevant datasets manually.

-(Note, we have already collected the relevant dataset. it is not necessary to run the data collecting script unless you want to collect new dataset).
+(Note, we have already collected the relevant dataset. it is not necessary to run the data collecting script unless you want to collect new dataset from new domain).
 - Collect papers from bioinformatics domain
 ```
 python data_collector.py --domain bio